-Steve Leeper has spent about half of his 72 years in Japan.
-He has a master’s degree in clinical psychology and has worked as a family counselor (10 years), management consultant (14 years), translator (30 years to present) and peace activist (16 years).
-He believes, until he encounters facts to the contrary, that he has translated, edited, or interpreted more A-bomb survivor stories than anyone in the world except his wife.
-He began working for Mayors for Peace in 2002, which led to his appointment in 2007 as chairman of the Hiroshima Peace Culture Foundation.
-He stepped down in 2013 and currently is visiting professor at Hiroshima Jogakuin University and Nagasaki University.
-His publications include Hiroshima Resolution (bilingual), Nihon ga Sekai wo Suku (Japanese) and Hiroshima wo Tsutaetai America-jin (Japanese).
+I believe, until I encounters facts to the contrary, that I have translated, edited, or interpreted more A-bomb survivor stories than anyone in the world except my wife.
+I began working for Mayors for Peace in 2002, which led in 2007 to my appointment as chairman of the Hiroshima Peace Culture Foundation.
+I stepped down in 2013 and am currently visiting professor at Hiroshima Jogakuin University and Nagasaki University.

 I am passionate about empowering youth with their visions for peace, connecting people globally, Rotary fellowship, fishing in Alaska, living in Hawaii, our granddaughter in San Francisco, doing Rotary health fairs in exotic places, traveling to natural places.